muf002/oasys-patient-notes-api/README.md

 - **Explicit dependencies** — services receive repos via constructor injection; routers receive services via FastAPI `Depends`.
 Nothing is imported globally or looked up.
 - **Domain exceptions** — services raise `PatientNotFoundError` / `NoteNotFoundError` (plain Python exceptions).
 Global handlers in `main.py` translate these to HTTP responses.
 The service layer has no FastAPI imports.
 - **Cross-provider isolation** — every patient lookup includes `provider_id` as a WHERE condition.
-A provider can never retrieve, modify, or delete another provider's data — even if they know the UUID — because the query simply returns nothing.
+A provider can never retrieve, modify, or delete another provider's data because the query simply returns nothing.
 - **Soft delete** — `Note.deleted_at` is set to the current timestamp rather than physically deleting the row.
 All queries filter `deleted_at IS NULL`.
 - **Bulk import via CSV** — `POST /patients/{id}/notes/bulk` accepts a `multipart/form-data` CSV file upload.
 This reflects the actual use case: a provider importing historical notes from an EHR or spreadsheet export, not a developer hand-authoring a JSON array.
 The router validates the file extension; the service decodes, parses, and validates each row independently, returning a 207 with separate `created` and `failed` lists.
 - **Async throughout** — SQLAlchemy async engine with `asyncpg`, all repository and service methods are `async def`.